Quechuan languages: History

-In the late 18th century, colonial officials ended administrative and religious use of Quechua.
+In the late 18th century, colonial officials ended the administrative and religious use of Quechua.
 They banned it from public use in Peru after the Túpac Amaru II rebellion of indigenous peoples.
 The Crown banned "loyal" pro-Catholic texts in Quechua, such as Garcilaso de la Vega's Comentarios Reales.

 Despite a brief revival of the language immediately after the Latin American nations achieved independence in the 19th century, the prestige of Quechua had decreased sharply.
 Gradually its use declined so that it was spoken mostly by indigenous people in the more isolated and conservative rural areas.
-Nevertheless, in the 21st century, Quechua language speakers number 8 to 10 million people across South America, the most speakers of any indigenous language.
+Nevertheless, in the 21st century, Quechua language speakers number roughly 7 million people across South America, more than any other indigenous language family in the Americas.

 As a result of Inca expansion into Central Chile, there were bilingual Quechua-Mapudungu Mapuche in Central Chile at the time of the Spanish arrival.
 It has been argued that Mapuche, Quechua, and Spanish coexisted in Central Chile, with significant bilingualism, during the 17th century.
-Quechua is the indigenous language that has influenced Chilean Spanish the most.
+Alongside Mapudungun, Quechua is the indigenous language that has influenced Chilean Spanish the most.

+Quechua-Aymara and mixed Quechua-Aymara-Mapudungu toponymy can be found as far south as Osorno Province in Chile (latitude 41° S).

 In 2017 the first thesis defense done in Quechua in Europe was done by Peruvian Carmen Escalante Gutiérrez at Pablo de Olavide University (Sevilla).
 The same year Pablo Landeo wrote the first novel in Quechua without a Spanish translation.
 A Peruvian student, Roxana Quispe Collantes of the University of San Marcos, completed and defended the first thesis in the language group in 2019; it concerned the works of poet Andrés Alencastre Gutiérrez and it was also the first non-Spanish native language thesis done at that university.